Category

 The flip-flop payments are another freelancer warning sign of a scam.
 This occurs when you are on a platform such as Fiverr or Upwork.
 (Is fiverr worth it?)The client tries to pay you outside of the platform’s terms.
 They may also extend the payment deadline due to “not having enough money in the budget” as projected.
 Here’s what that situation may look like.
 A client extended your deposit for the third time.
 The client asked you if a written check is okay instead of receiving your escrow.
 You are impatiently waiting to get paid and agree to the new terms.
 As a result, you may be left with no compensation at all.

-How to prevent this: Avoid accepting payments outside of the platforms’ terms.
+How to prevent this freelancer scam: Avoid accepting payments outside of the platforms’ terms.
+It could be a freelance digital marketing scam.
 These platforms have safety features to prevent scams—but, they can still occur.
 If a client offers to pay by check instead of through escrow, decline and involve customer service if needed.
 Get more answers to the question, what’s a freelance writer salary?

 The Sham Job Posting

 Fake job postings entice freelancers eager to work and start making money.
 A listing might promise $750 for writing a product description but require you first to complete a trial.
 After you submit the trial, the job disappears, leaving you unpaid.
+It’s a common freelancer scam but it’s still a frustrating one.

-How to prevent this freelance scam: Ask questions about the trial’s purpose to weed out a possible freelance client scam.
+How to prevent this freelancer scam: Ask questions about the trial’s purpose to weed out a possible freelance client scam.
 This will likely make the scammer uncomfortable.
 They may become pushy or unprofessional—clear warning signs.
 Walk away and don’t look back.
 These scams can appear in emails, texts, and even on legitimate sites like LinkedIn.
 Snag LinkedIn Tips for Freelancers to learn how to find more clients

 The Phony Testimonials